 Hypertension, or high blood pressure, damages blood vessels.
-If untreated, the condition can lead to heart disease and stroke, two of the leading causes of death worldwide.
-Preclinical evidence suggests that quercetin acts in a variety of ways that promote cardiovascular health.
+If untreated, the condition can lead to heart disease and stroke, two leading causes of death worldwide.
+Preclinical evidence suggests that quercetin acts in various ways that promote cardiovascular health.
 Several studies in hypertensive animal models demonstrate that quercetin decreases blood pressure and improves endothelial function.

 A meta-analysis of seven clinical trials examined the effect of quercetin on blood pressure in 587 men and women who had type 2 diabetes or smoked, women with rheumatoid arthritis, and healthy adults.
 Quercetin doses ranged from 100 to 1,000 milligrams per day and the trial durations ranged from four to 10 weeks.
 In general, the trials demonstrated that quercetin was effective in lowering blood pressure, particularly at doses above 500 milligrams per day.

 Preclinical evidence suggests that quercetin shows promise in treating atherosclerosis, the build-up of plaque in the arteries, which can lead to heart attack and stroke.
 In a two-part study to compare quercetin's effect on the progression and regression of atherosclerosis, researchers fed two groups of rabbits a diet designed to induce high cholesterol for 90 days.
-One group received 25 milligrams per kilogram of body weight (mg/kg/bw) of supplemental quercetin while the other group served as the control.
-During the second part of the experiment, the authors fed an additional twelve animals a high cholesterol diet for 90 days, followed by 90 days of a normal diet either alone or supplemented with quercetin.
+One group received 25 milligrams per kilogram of body weight (mg/kg/bw) of supplemental quercetin, while the other group served as the control.
+During the second part of the experiment, the authors fed an additional twelve animals a high-cholesterol diet for 90 days, followed by 90 days of a regular diet either alone or supplemented with quercetin.
 Quercetin decreased atherosclerotic lesions in the rabbits' aortas and reduced inflammatory enzymes and CRP in both dietary conditions.
 These findings suggest that quercetin ameliorates the inflammatory effects of an unhealthy diet in rabbits while atherosclerosis in the early stages.
-In addition, findings from a meta-analysis of eleven rodent studies suggest that flavonols can reduce aortic atherosclerotic lesions in some animal models.
+In addition, a meta-analysis of eleven rodent studies suggests that flavonols can reduce aortic atherosclerotic lesions in some animal models.

-In one study, topical application of quercetin accelerated wound closure in a time-dependent manner.
+In one study, topical application of quercetin accelerated wound closure time-dependently.
 The authors suggested that quercetin exerted its effects by altering growth factors and cytokine production.
 Another study in mice indicated that quercetin-treated mice healed at the same rate as those not treated, but less fibrosis was observed in the quercetin-treated animals — suggesting that quercetin may impact pro-fibrotic pathways.

 Pressure ulcers, also known as bedsores, can develop when a person is immobile for long periods of time.
 In a rodent model of pressure ulcers, a wound treated with a quercetin solution every 48 hours for two weeks healed faster than an untreated wound on the same animal.
 By the third day of the treatment, the quercetin-treated wound was 80 percent the size of the untreated wound.
-By the end of the two-week period, the treated wound was mostly closed while the untreated wound was only 80 percent healed.
+By the end of the two-week period, the treated wound was mostly closed, while the untreated wound was only 80 percent healed.
 Moreover, fewer proinflammatory cytokines and immune cells were observed at the quercetin-treated wound site.
-Many studies have investigated (or are currently investigating) quercetin's mechanisms of action and its potential use for the treatment of wounds.
-One mechanism may involve the elimination of senescent cells (described in detail below) at the wound site, speeding up the healing process.
+Many studies have investigated (or are currently investigating) quercetin's mechanisms of action and its potential use for treating wounds.
+One mechanism may involve eliminating senescent cells (described in detail below) at the wound site, speeding up the healing process.

-Onion extract, which contains quercetin as well as other phenolic compounds, is an ingredient in many commercial scar gels.
+Onion extract, which contains quercetin and other phenolic compounds, is an ingredient in many commercial scar gels.
 A meta-analysis of 13 studies involving 600 people who used scar gels found that methodologies differed markedly, with follow-up periods ranging from 10 weeks to six months.
 Users experienced mixed results with the products, possibly due to differences in the formulations or the amount of quercetin they contained.
-Additional clinical research with standardized methods is needed to confirm whether quercetin has beneficial effects on wound healing in humans.
+Additional clinical research with standardized methods is needed to confirm whether quercetin has beneficial effects on human wound healing.

 Preclinical data indicate that quercetin exhibits antiviral properties.
 One mechanism by which quercetin exerts its beneficial effects might lie in its capacity to serve as an ionophore.
 An ionophore is a compound that can transport ions across the semipermeable lipid bilayer that surrounds cells.
 Of particular relevance in viral disease is the movement of zinc, an essential nutrient that inhibits the action of RNA-dependent RNA polymerase — the enzyme critical for the reproduction of RNA viruses such as SARS-CoV-2, the virus responsible for COVID-19.
 Essentially, zinc blocks the replication of viruses.
 However, zinc is a positively charged ion and cannot enter cells to perform this function without a transporter.
 Quercetin is a known ionophore.
-Although the compound has not been clinically tested against SARS-CoV-2, clinical trials are beginning, with outcomes expected in a few months.
-You can learn more about COVID-19 in our Q&A session #1and #2
+Clinical trials have demonstrated quercetin's inhibitory effect on the expression of the human ACE2 receptors and enzymes of SARS-CoV-2 (MPro, PLPro, and RdRp).
+Quercetin's antioxidant, anti-inflammatory, and immunomodulatory activity contribute to its therapeutic power.

 A randomized controlled trial involving more than 1,000 people indicated that supplementation with 1,000 milligrams of quercetin per day for 12 weeks was associated with a reduction in the rate and severity of upper respiratory tract infections in those over the age of 40 years, who rated themselves as physically fit.
 Additional research is needed to confirm quercetin's antiviral capabilities.